Tips for Parenting With MS

 To lighten the load, look to friends and extended family members.
 Aunts, uncles, and cousins may be able to help with grocery shopping or driving the kids to activities.
 Neighbors can drop off an occasional meal.
 Don’t feel guilty asking for help.
+Acts of generosity weave a durable fabric which nurtures all relationships.
 Not only can it make your life easier, it’s something you can do for your children as well.

 Spend Quality Time

 Dealing with doctor appointments, bills, and other responsibilities can be overwhelming, so be sure to spend quality time with your kids.
 Help them with their homework, play a game, or watch a movie.
+Keep it simple and let everyone be themselves.
 Taking a break from MS-related issues can benefit everyone.

 Offer Ways to Cope